 New low in unemployment figures in Europe

 We hear again from many politicians that the financial crisis of 2008 has been overcome.
-However, for the economic situation in the EU, there are very specific numbers, which give cause for joy.
+However, for the economic situation in the EU, there are very specific numbers that give cause for joy.
 First and foremost, this is the unemployment rate, which fell back to its pre-crisis level of 6.7% after August this year.

 Since 2013, the trend has continued towards falling unemployment rates across much of the EU.
 At that time, the rate in the EU was still around 11% and had reached its highest level as a result of the financial crisis.
-Although the states in the south of the continent provided a high value there over here too, there are pleasing numbers.
+Although the states in the south of the continent provided a high value, there are pleasing numbers.
 For example, in Spain at 14.8%, the current unemployment rate is well below the record high of 26.3% in April 2013.
 Greece has also been below 20% since April of this year.